sharpicx/brainlit/README.md

 ![img](https://i.postimg.cc/05M2Whzj/image.png)

-Then, i saw something cool that looks like deserialization using json formatted.
-And, i modified it a little bit weird and had been testing it as well.
-Well, I'm so curious to make an automated script for this.
+Then i sent it to the repeater and i saw something cool that looks like deserialization using json formatted.
+And then, i modified it a little bit weird and had been testing it as well.
+Well, I was so curious to make an automated script for this at that time.
 Because i have to pass my exam :)

 ## GIF
 [![asciicast](https://asciinema.org/a/572540.svg)](https://asciinema.org/a/572540)